csdmp/csdmp.github.io/src/content/dmp.md

 consultation with the DMP director for any unusual situations.

 The DMP report must be completed and submitted at least thirty days prior to graduation.
-For May 2021 graduation, the deadline is **12 April 2021** (this may be adjusted later once graduation details are set, but will not be earlier).
+For May 2022 graduation, the deadline is **Friday, 22 April 2022**.

-DMP students should submit their DMP paper as both a PDF attachment to an email to the DMP director (<a href="mailto:evans@virginia.edu">evans@virginia.edu</a>), their advisor and second reader, by the required deadline (30 days before graduation).
+DMP students should submit their DMP paper as a PDF attachment to an email to the DMP director (<a href="mailto:evans@virginia.edu">evans@virginia.edu</a>), their advisor and second reader, by the required deadline (30 days before graduation).
 The DMP director will follow-up with the student's